spacetelescope/jwst/docs/jwst/pipeline/calwebb_image2.rst

 Stage 2 imaging processing applies additional instrumental corrections and calibrations that result in a fully calibrated individual exposure.
-There are separate parameter references used to control this pipeline, depending on whether the data are to be treated as Time Series Observation (TSO) or as Wavefront Sensing and Control (WFS&C) images.
+There are separate parameter references used to control this pipeline, depending on whether the data are to be treated as Time Series Observation (TSO), as Wavefront Sensing and Control (WFS&C) images, or as non-TSO science images.
 The parameter reference is provided by CRDS and the reftype ``pars-image2pipeline``.
 In general, for non-TSO and non-WFS&C exposures, all applicable steps are applied to the data.
 For TSO and WFS&C exposures, some steps are set to be skipped by default (see the list of steps in the table below).